General Purchasing Terms & Conditions

 § 7 Supplier Recourse

-- We are fully entitled to make use of our statutory right of recourse within a supply chain (Supplier Recourse, §§ 478, 479 BGB [German Civil Code]) in addition to claiming for defects.
-In particular we are entitled to demand that type of subsequent performance from our supplier that we are obliged to provide in specific cases to our customers.
+- We are fully entitled to make use of our statutory right of recourse within a supply chain (Supplier Recourse, §§ 478, 445a, 445b bzw.
+445c, 327u BGB [German Civil Code]) in addition to claiming for defects.
+In particular we are entitled to demand that type of subsequent performance from our supplier that we are obliged to provide in specific cases (rectification or replacement delivery) to our customers; in the case of goods with digital elements or other digital content, this also applies with regard to the provision of necessary updates.
 This does not restrict our statutory right of choice (§ 439 Par.
 1 BGB [German Civil Code]).

-- Before we accept or meet any claim for defects –including reimbursement of expenses-- made by one of our customers, we shall notify the supplier, providing a brief description of the circumstances of the case and request a written response.
+- Before we accept or meet any claim for defects –including reimbursement of expenses according to §§445a Abs.
+1, 430 Abs.
+2, 3, 6 S. 2, 475 Abs.
+4 BGB (German Civil Code)-- made by one of our customers, we shall notify the supplier, providing a brief description of the circumstances of the case and request a written response.
 If this written response is not provided within a reasonable period and if no amicable solution results, our customer shall be deemed to be entitled to the warranty rights actually afforded by us.
 In such cases the supplier has a duty to provide evidence to the contrary.

 § 8 Product Liability